Phase Retrieval for Radar Waveform Design: Reconstruction Algorithm

 The Wirtinger derivative of $h(\mathbf{z},\mu)$ in \eqref{eq:auxproblem} with respect to $\overline{\mathbf{z}[\ell]}$ is

 where $\upsilon_{k,p}:= \sqrt{\mathbf{A}[p,k]}\frac{\mathbf{f}_{k}^{H}\mathbf{g}_{p}}{\varphi_{\mu}\left(\left\lvert\mathbf{f}_{k}^{H}\mathbf{g}_{p} \right \rvert\right)}$ and $\mathbf{g}_{p} := \left[\mathbf{z}[0]\overline{\mathbf{z}[p]},\cdots,\mathbf{z}[N-1]\overline{\mathbf{z}[N-1+p]} \right]^{T}$.
-The gradient $\mathbf{d}^{(t)}$ becomes
+The gradient $\mathbf{d}^{(r)}$ becomes

-The sum in \eqref{eq:stochStep} depends on the size $N$ of the vector $\mathbf{z}$ and, therefore, the computational time to compute \eqref{eq:stochStep} scales linearly with $N$.
+The sum in \eqref{eq:stochStep} contains $N^{2}$ inner products of vectors with size $N$ and, therefore, the computational time to compute \eqref{eq:stochStep} rapidly scales proportionally to $N^{3}$.
 To address the computational complexity and memory requirements for large $N$, we adopt a block stochastic gradient descent strategy.
-That is, instead of calculating \eqref{eq:stochStep}, we choose only a random subset of the sum for each iteration $t$.
-Define a set $\Gamma_{(t)}$ chosen uniformly and independently at random at each iteration $t$ from subsets of $\{1,\cdots,N \}^{2}$ with cardinality $Q\in \{1,\cdots,N^{2}\}$.
+That is, instead of calculating \eqref{eq:stochStep}, we choose only a random subset of the sum for each iteration $r$.
+Define a set $\Gamma_{(r)}$ chosen uniformly and independently at random at each iteration $r$ from subsets of $\{1,\cdots,N \}^{2}$ with cardinality $Q\in \{1,\cdots,N^{2}\}$.
 Then, the new gradient vector is

-Specifically, we achieve this by uniformly sampling the gradient in \eqref{eq:gradient} using a minibatch data of size $Q$ for each update step, such that the expectation $\mathbb{E}_{\Gamma_{(t)}}[\mathbf{d}_{\Gamma_{(t)}}]$ is \eqref{eq:stochStep} \cite[page 130]{spall2005introduction}.
+Specifically, we achieve this by uniformly sampling the gradient in \eqref{eq:gradient} using a minibatch data of size $Q$ for each update step, such that the expectation $\mathbb{E}_{\Gamma_{(r)}}[\mathbf{d}_{\Gamma_{(r)}}]$ is \eqref{eq:stochStep} \citep[page 130]{spall2005introduction}.
 Our algorithm is summarized in Algorithm~\ref{alg:smothing} below.